-The Port Mann Bridge project broke ground in 2009; this bridge located in Canada connects Surrey and Coquitlam and crosses over the Fraser River just east of Vancouver, B.C.
-This bridge is the second longest cable-stayed bridge in North America and the second widest cable-stayed bridge in the world.
+The Port Mann Bridge project broke ground in 2009; this bridge, located in Canada, connects Surrey and Coquitlam and crosses over the Fraser River just east of Vancouver, B.C.
+This bridge is the second-longest cable-stayed bridge in North America and the second widest cable-stayed bridge in the world.
 The construction of the Port Mann Bridge replaced an older steel arch bridge.
-This project was a highlight for us to be a part of as we had multiple Derrick cranes on-site and also assisted with the demolition of the old bridge.
+This project had multiple derrick cranes on-site, and we also assisted with the demolition of the old bridge.
 The bridge opened to traffic in 2012.

 American Derrick Cranes

-Two American S30 Stiff Leg Derricks with 120’ of boom were operated with two American 210 triple drum hoists.
-These American Derrick cranes were also accompanied by a Timberland SD35 Stiff Leg Derrick with 85’ of boom and operated by a Timberland GP120 double drum diesel/hydraulic hoist.
+Two American S30 stiff leg derricks with 120’ of boom, were operated with two American 210 triple drum hoists.
+These American derrick cranes were also accompanied by a Timberland SD35 stiff leg derrick with 85’ of boom, which was operated by a Timberland GP120 double drum diesel/hydraulic hoist.
 These specialized cranes can reach and maneuver in unique ways that helped the project get completed in a timely manner.

 If you are looking for a partner that will have the special and unique small and heavy equipment to help your project get started, you are in the right place.
 You can click to connect with a Bridge specialist or give them a call at 1.800.333.2151.

 View All Projects